Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 yah (whoever) me (unto me) patram (a leaf) pushpam (a flower) phalam (a fruit) toyam (water) prayacchati (offers) aham (I) prayatatmanah (from one with pure consciousness) bhakyupahritam (offered in devotion) ashnami (accept)
 If one with pure consciousness and with devotion offers Me a leaf, a flower, a fruit or water, I accept them.

+###### Spiritual commentary:

-Spiritual commentary : Having sincere belief in the words of his guru, when someone offers Me a leaf, a flower, a fruit or water with real devotion, I accept them all.
+ Having sincere belief in the words of his guru, when someone offers Me a leaf, a flower, a fruit or water with real devotion, I accept them all.
 As some rituals, though false, are accepted as true and followed in sincere belief, in the same way a true seeker, though knows the worldly activities to be unreal, performs them by accepting them as true.
 Yat karoshi yad ashnasi yaj juhoshi dadasi yat
 Yat tapasyasi Kaunteya tat kurushva mad arpanam
 26 (9/27)

+###### Translation:

-Translation : Kaunteya (O son of Kunti) yat (whatever) karoshi (you do) yat asnani (whatever you eat) yat juhoshi (whatever you offer) yat dadasi (whatever you give away) yat tapasyasi (whatever austerity you perform) tat (that) madarpanam (and offering unto me) kurushva (you do)
+ Kaunteya (O son of Kunti) yat (whatever) karoshi (you do) yat asnani (whatever you eat) yat juhoshi (whatever you offer) yat dadasi (whatever you give away) yat tapasyasi (whatever austerity you perform) tat (that) madarpanam (and offering unto me) kurushva (you do)
 Whatever you do, whatever you eat, whatever you offer or give away, and whatever austerities you perform; do that, O son of Kunti, as an offering to Me.